on-prem/tinycore-symlinktool/README.md

   -c, --create   create a backup and store the files in <device>
   -r, --restore  restore symlinks pointing to backup files in <device>
   -u, --undo     undo changes and restore the backup files from <device>
-  -s, --save     save the backup files to a git repo (git commit) in <device>
   -h, --help     show this help message and exit
   -v, --version  show the application version and exit
 ```